-These are the most typical things I have seen companies use Junior Level Coders for and I was able to confirm this by searching job boards and reading the listings I at least 5 items from my list in some very high percentage of postings an estimation would be 75%.
+I confirmed many companies see these as everyday tasks for Junior Level Developers by searching job boards and reading the listings.
+At least five items from my list in some very high percentage of job postings, an estimation would be 75%.

-Colleges must have mock interviews all the time where they ask the same basic questions.
-I say this because two managers I know that have been to college ask the same kinds of questions in a very similar way.
-They may get what they need following the script, but anyone with some sense and a little quick thinking could blow right past that interview process.
+Colleges must have mock interviews where they ask the same basic questions.
+I say this because two managers I know have been to college ask the same kinds of questions in a very similar way.
+They may get what they need following this script, but anyone with some sense and quick thinking could blow right past that interview process.

-Instead what I like to do is engage the person in conversation, while they are talking I give them the coding question we have prepared.
-Which you don’t want to use any random one you find online, either come up with your own or purchase a set of them.
+Instead, I like to engage the person in conversation, giving them the prepared coding question.
+You don’t want to use any random one you find online; either come up with your own or purchase a set of them.

-While they work on the problem in the interview I watch how they work, I take notice of the questions they ask, and I see how much guidance the seek.
+While they work on the interview problem, I watch how they work, notice the questions asked, and see how much guidance they seek.

-Interaction like this will tell you a lot about what it will be like to actually work with someone.
-For some people you may need to coax them out of their shell and let them know it is ok to ask questions or make mistakes, but most people are going to give you a lot of clues about their personality and work habits.
+Interaction like this will tell you a lot about what it will be like to work with someone.
+You may need to coax them out of their shells for some people and let them know it is ok to ask questions or make mistakes, but most people will give you many clues about their personality and work habits.